acar12/beach-game/README.md

 ### features
-- sand and water physics
+- Sand and water physics
-- water displacement (sand sinks in water)
+- Water displacement (sand sinks in water)

 **Run using the virtual environment.**